 Intern program information

-Austin Health has a large pharmacy department consisting of approximately 90 pharmacists, 7 interns and 25 non-pharmacists working throughout the three hospitals.
+Austin Health has a large pharmacy department consisting of approximately 120 pharmacists, 7 interns and 30 support staff working throughout the three campuses to deliver a comprehensive pharmacy service for patients, carers, and health professionals.
 The range of speciality areas within the department include inpatient and outpatient clinical pharmacy services, clinical trials, hospital in the home, community liaison pharmacy, quality use of medicines, medicines information, emergency department, sterile and non-sterile manufacturing, oncology manufacturing and clinical education.

 Our team of approachable, experienced senior pharmacists, together with our fresh young pharmacists, provides an extremely supportive and friendly working environment, which aims to motivate and challenge, and guarantees lots of fun and opportunities to learn.

-To help our younger pharmacists, Clinical Support Pharmacists team up with newly qualified and less experienced pharmacists to provide ongoing, personal, one-on-one support and guidance.
+To help our younger pharmacists, Clinical Support Pharmacists team up with newly qualified pharmacists to provide ongoing, personal, one-on-one support and guidance.

 Half-hour ‘Continuing Education’ lectures presented each week by pharmacists help to maintain and build on clinical knowledge.
 In addition, Austin Health Clinical Support Pharmacists run clinical training sessions approximately every 8 weeks.
-The pharmacy encourages staff to attend the weekly training meetings ranging from the medical grand round to unit meetings run by infectious diseases, cardiology etc.
+The pharmacy encourages staff to attend the weekly training meetings ranging from the medical grand round to unit meetings run by various specialities.

 For those interested, there are plenty of opportunities to become involved in research work within the Austin Health Pharmacy, as it is regularly undertaken and strongly encouraged.